 Second image credit: Simon Lewis, University of Leeds

 The paper’s DOI is 10.1016/j.biocon.2020.108849

-For image and video requests, or to arrange interviews, please contact Ian Rosser in the University of Leeds press office firstname.lastname@example.org
+For media enquiries or to request an interview, contact Ian Rosser in the Press Office at the University of Leeds by email on firstname.lastname@example.org.